sybrew/the-seo-framework/readme.txt

 		* The homepage settings may now reveal more information on where this data can be altered.
 		* Screen-reader support has been reimplemented for the SEO Bar; it's now completely written out and accurate.
 		* You can now, again, navigate to the SEO Bar with your keyboard.
 This was disabled previously as it messed with the browser cache due to a wrong implementation.
+		* When clicking the title prefix, like "Category: " or "Private: ", the text selection now goes to the beginning, instead of the end.
+			* When double-clicking on the title prefix, you'll select the first word (or piece of whitespace).
+			* When triple-clicking on the title prefix, you'll select the whole input.
+		* When clicking the title addition, like "- My Site", the text selection no longer just goes to the end regardless of its position, but now goes to the beginning if it's prefixed.
+			* When double-clicking on the title addition, you'll now select the last word (or first, if prefixed) (or piece of whitespace).
+			* When triple-clicking on the title addition, you'll select the whole input.
 	* **AI Generators:**
 		* **Descriptions:**
 			* They now work better with RTL languages, like Arabic and Hebrew; however, due to ambiguity in language construction, it will read from top to bottom (like the web is built), instead of bottom to top (like books are).